diazfabio18/Logistic-System-with-Servo-motors/README.md

-# Sistema-Logistico-con-Servomotores
+# Logistic System with Servo-motor's

-_Desarrollo de sistema de control que clasifica artículos por su color y los guarda en diferentes compartimientos mediante el moviemiento de sevomotores controlados por el usuario_
+Clasficator of articles by color.
+For each box analized through sensor, the sevomotors moves the box to sections different

-# Requisitos
+# Requeriments

 * MCU- Xpresso
 * LPC NXP 1769
-* Servomotores 5v
+* Servomotors 5v DC
-* Modulo color-sense Arduino
+* Module color-sense Arduino